In 1987, a group of energetic individuals, with

 Each year, the Crackers gathered west of Fort Pierce to drive their giant herd of scrub cattle west across the state toward Bradenton and then to Tampa, Punta Gorda, and Punta Rassa, to ship them to Cuba.

 Needing provisions for the trip, but having no money, Crackers often stocked up at P.P.
 Cobb’s General Store in Fort Pierce.
 Mr. Cobb let them fill their saddlebags with his merchandise and pay him after they had sold their herds to the Cubans, who were willing to pay in Spanish gold coins.

 The Cracker Trail was the only dry route across Florida.

 To the north, the Kissimmee River and its floodplains blocked the way.

 To the south, Lake Okeechobee and the Everglades made passage impossible.

-The Florida Cracker Trail Cross-State Ride honors the Cracker Cowmen and
+Each year, the Florida Cracker Trail Cross-State Ride honors the Cracker Cowmen and their history.

 On November 20, 2000, the Florida Cracker Trail was selected as a Community Millennium Trail.
 Millennium Trails is a partnership between the White House Millennium Council, the Department of Transportation, Rails-to-Trails Conservancy, the National Endowment for the Arts and other public agencies and private organizations.
 The goal of Millennium trails is the creation of a nation-wide network of trails that protect natural environment, interpret history and culture, and enhance alternative transportation, recreation and tourism.